 Recommended actions:

 Assess the organization for fatigue-related risks.
-This assessment includes a look at off-shift hours and consecutive shift work and a review of staffing and other relevant policies to ensure they address extended work shifts and hours.
+This assessment includes looking at off-shift hours and consecutive shift work and reviewing staffing and other relevant policies to ensure they address extended work shifts and hours.
 Invite staff to input into designing work schedules to minimize the potential for fatigue.

-Since patient handoffs are a time of high-risk – especially for tired staff – assess the organization's handoff processes and procedures to ensure that they adequately protect patients.
+Since patient hand-off is a time of high risk – especially for tired staff – assess the organization's hand-off processes and procedures to ensure that they adequately protect patients.

 Create and implement a fatigue management plan that includes scientific strategies for fighting fatigue.
 These strategies can include: engaging in conversations with others (not just listening and nodding); doing something that involves physical action (even if it is just stretching); strategic caffeine consumption (do not use caffeine when you are already alert and avoid caffeine near bedtime); taking short naps (less than 45 minutes).

 Standards of practice and hospital policies are instituted and established for patient safety.
-A policy may not specifically cover special situations, but most clinicians agree there is a need for policies and practice standards.
+A policy may not specifically cover special situations, but most clinicians agree that policies and practice standards are needed.
 The unsupervised and uncontrolled practice would lead to chaos.
 Some healthcare providers despise the increase in the number of "rules."
 They stress the negative side of policies rather than the goal of increased patient safety.
 It must be understood that policies and standards of care can benefit them and be supported and followed.

 As the volume of information increases, there is a need for creative ways to make it more readily available, displaying it where clinicians need it when needed.
 Making information available at the point of care will make a significant impact on error reduction.
 Many medication-related claims result from clinicians making decisions about treatment without having all of the appropriate information available.
 Create forms to promote accurate documentation and electronic ticklers for tracking test results.
 Block avenues to workarounds that cut out the important transmission of information.